Chichester District tree scheme

 - parish councils;

-The Department for Environment, Food & Rural Affairs (Defra) has awarded £2 million to continue the Trees Outside Woodland programme of research.
-This is with the aim of testing new ways to boost tree numbers outside of woodland areas and to strengthen biosecurity.
+The scheme is now in its second phase, thanks to the Department for Environment, Food & Rural Affairs (Defra) awarding a total of £2 million from the Shared Outcomes Fund to continue the Trees Outside Woodland research programme.
+Chichester District Council has a share of this funding.
+We are using the funding to test new ways to boost tree numbers outside of woodlands and to strengthen biosecurity.

-This second phase of the programme is delivered in partnership with:
+Phase 2 of the programme is once again delivered in partnership with:

 - The Tree Council;